An Introduction to Boudoir Posing

 CONFIDENCE STARTS WITH YOU

-As the photographer, you need to be confident and assertive in your posing.
+As the photographer, I need to be confident and somewhat assertive in my posing.
 You do not want your client to feel like you are not certain about what you want or are doing.
 They are able to see your portfolio and the amazing work you have created.
 If you struggle while posing a client during a shoot, she may think that the is problem is with her personally.
 This can make her lose confidence in what she is doing.
 Instead, giving specific direction in a calm manner provides the client with the confidence she needs.
 Also providing confidence in you, which will allow you to push clients, providing them with exactly what they need from a boudoir shoot.

 Working with a good hair and makeup artist is essential.